sstangl/openpowerlifting/docs/results-format.md

 ### Meet Files

-Each meet is described completely by files named `lifters.csv` and `meet.csv`, the internal structure of which is specified below.
+Each meet is described completely by files named `entries.csv` and `meet.csv`, the internal structure of which is specified below.

 In addition, there are some required-if-applicable files that are not currently used to build the database, but provide helpful information: